Viorica Cortez: Discography

 Viorica Cortez arrived in Western Europe when all the major recording labels had exclusive contracts with more famous mezzo-sopranos.
 Thus, Cortez had to content herself with sporadic recordings.
-The first international one, made for EMI France, was maybe another missed step: Mercedes in "Carmen" alongside Grace Bumbry, Jon Vickers, Mirella Freni and Kostas Paskalis, under the baton of Raphael Fruhbeck de Burgos.
+The first international one, made for EMI France, was maybe another missed step: Mercedes in Carmen alongside Grace Bumbry, Jon Vickers, Mirella Freni and Kostas Paskalis, under the baton of Rafael Frühbeck de Burgos.
 By that time, Cortez had already sung the role at Covent Garden and all over France, being a demanded Carmen herself.
 She then had the chance of recording Azucena in Il Trovatore with Bruno Bartoletti and Maddalena in Rigoletto with Francesco Molinari-Pradelli, both operas being filmed for German television.
 A celebrated recording was that of Il Cappello di Paglia di Firenze by the world-famous film music composer Nino Rota.
 In 1977, Cortez recorded in Luxembourg her one and only aria recital, which won the Grand Prize of Académie Lyrique du Disque in France.
 It was later released as a CD.
-The lack of official recordings kept Cortez one step behind her illustruous colleagues Fiorenza Cossotto, Grace Bumbry, Shirley Verrett or Elena Obraztsova.
+The lack of official recordings kept Cortez one step behind her illustrious colleagues Fiorenza Cossotto, Grace Bumbry, Shirley Verrett or Elena Obraztsova.
 Fortunately, the last decade brought a flourishing of in-house live recordings: Oberto, conte di San Bonifacio (Bologna, 1977), Aida (Vienna, 1973, Denver, 1986), Elektra (Rome, 1971), Norma (Naples, 1973, Caracas, 1975), Maria Stuarda (Chicago, 1973), Il trovatore (Paris 1975, New York 1978, 1981), La favorita (Genova, 1976), Don Carlo (Milan, 1978), Adriana Lecouvreur (New York, 1983), Gioconda (Verona, 1988), Suor Angelica (Madrid, 1993), Zaza (Palermo, 1994), La fille du régiment" (Madrid, 1996), Les contes d'Hoffmann (Orange, 2002), Jenůfa (Barcelona, 2005).